Luos-io/Documentation/src/pages/low/hardware_topics/electronic-design.md

 Luos' RS485 official connector is: <a href="https://octopart.com/df11-8dp-2ds%2824%29-hirose-39521447" target="_blank">*DF11-8DP-2DS*</a>.

 ## Compatible MCUs
 Luos manages any type of microcontrollers, but they need to be added manually to the library.
-If your microcontroller is not managed yet, please contact us:
+If your microcontroller is not supported yet, please contact us:
  - by mail: <a href="mailto:hello@luos.io">hello@luos.io</a>
  - on <a href="https://github.com/Luos-io/Luos/issues/new?assignees=nicolas-rabault&labels=porting&template=porting-request.md&title=%5BMCU+PORTING%5D+" target="_blank">GitHub</a>